matthew-mw/writeups/picoCTF/picoCTF_transformations.md

 To undo the transformation, we have to find the inverse of this manipulation.

-To find the original value that was shifted left, we shift the value of the ASCII number of the character right by 8.
+To find the original value that was shifted left, we shift the value of the ASCII number of the character right by 8 bits.

 This works, as ASCII values that are contained in the flag should all be printable characters found on the keyboard.
 These characters occupy the ASCII values 32 to 126 inclusive. <sub>[4]</sub>